AliRezaJoodi/AVR_Projects/ClockWithTimer2&Thermometer_LCD/README.md

 - [ ] When the day increases or decrease, match it with the calendar
 - [ ] Add bypass capacitors in Schematic
 - [ ] Edit PCB
+- [ ] Add a Buzzer in the Schematic

 ### Folder and Files Description
 It has included: